 How to Play Scottish Children’s Lottery Online

-You will not be able to purchase any tickets for Scottish Children’s Lottery from any of the most popular online lottery websites.
-You can, however, buy tickets online from the official lottery website.
+All tickets for Scottish Children’s Lottery can be purchased online from the official lottery website.
 What is more, the lottery also supports a mobile application for smartphones that can also be used to purchase tickets for the next lottery draw.

 While there are many ways to play this lottery, it does have strict rules on who can play.
 Only players 16 years of age or older can participate in the lottery.
 In addition, all players must be residents of the UK when they purchase their ticket.